Reporting A Safety Occurrence

 Please follow this BGA guidance.
 Please use common sense re the level of detail needed on the reporting form.
 The important thing is that the BGA gets a record of what happened, where and when.

-Airspace infringements should be reported by the pilot involved.
+If a pilot knows they have infringed, the infringements should be reported by the pilot involved.
 Good practice includes contacting the relevant air traffic service provider as soon as practical to explain what occurred.
-A report can be made anonymously using the EU occurrence reporting portal available here.
+It is up to each air traffic service provider to first internally review every infringement before reporting it to CAA as an MOR if the circumstances dictate it.

 BGA Office Contact Details